Complete list of Exhibitions in London this month (May 2026)

 Modern art exhibitions on in London this month

-The Whitechapel Gallery’s Spring Season opens at the start of April 2026, with three new exhibitions – including a career spanning look at Turner-prize winning Veronica Ryan’s career, and a new commission from Argentinian Lisbon-based artist Gabriel Chaile.
+The Whitechapel Gallery’s Spring Season opened in April 2026, with three new exhibitions – including a career spanning look at Turner-prize winning Veronica Ryan’s career, and a new commission from Argentinian Lisbon-based artist Gabriel Chaile.

-Several other big modern art shows are open throughout the month, too: Tracey Emin: A Second Life at the Tate Modern, a career-spanning retrospective featuring over 100 works, including the iconic My Bed.
-Nigerian Modernism, also at the Tate Modern, is open until May – a varied, thought provoking and magnificent show that remains one of the best in the city.
+Several other big modern art shows are open throughout the month, too: Tracey Emin: A Second Life at the Tate Modern, a career-spanning retrospective featuring over 100 works, including the iconic My Bed, and David Hockney’s A Year in Normandie at the Serpentine Gallery.

 Exhibition Museum Start date End date Paid/Free Visit website